ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/working-efficiently-with-legacy-code.html.md

 ---
-pageType: 'note'
-title: 'Working Efficiently With Legacy Code'
+title: "Working Efficiently With Legacy Code"
+layout: "note"
+pageType: "note"
 ---

 This is my summary of the book "Working Effectively with Legacy Code" by